abhishekkumkar/abhishekkumkar/README.md

 <h1 align="center">Hi 👋, I'm Abhishek Kumkar</h1>
 <h3 align="center">It’s Abhishek, Professional Web Developer, Ethical Hacker and Data analyst.
-I can design websites for your buisnesses , I can train machine learning models and also I can test security of your applications.
+I can design websites for your businesses, I can train machine learning models and also I can test security of your applications.
 No matter how difficult your project is, I will find an easy way and complete your work anyway.
 Stay connected with me.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=abhishekkumkar&label=Profile%20views&color=0e75b6&style=flat" alt="abhishekkumkar" /> </p>